TyageshParmar/Detecting-the-Type-of-Skin-Disorder/README.md

 # Detecting-the-Type-of-Skin-Disorder
-* Built a machine learning model to classify and predict various types of skin disorders based on image data.
+* Built a machine learning model to classify and predict various types of skin disorders.
-* Applied classification algorithms and diagnosis.
+* Applied classification algorithms for diagnosis.